-Babylon 5: Had no less than 11 characters listed in the opening credits, counting all seasons together, with a fair amount of turnover from one season to the next.
+Babylon 5 had no less than 11 characters listed in the opening credits, counting all seasons together, with a fair amount of turnover from one season to the next.
 This is not counting the large number of semi-important characters that didn't make the opening roll.

-This show is notable not only for the size of its cast (with knowledge of over 20 characters required for even basic comprehension) but for the sheer number of named recurring minor characters, many of whom have been with the show ever since the miniseries.
+Battlestar Galactica (2003) is notable not only for the size of its cast (with knowledge of over 20 characters required for even basic comprehension) but for the sheer number of named recurring minor characters, many of whom have been with the show ever since the miniseries.
 This may be a function of the show's premise: as replacement officers are in perishingly short supply, the Galactica naturally has a very low staff turnover rate.